Droppicode/Finance-Tracker/README.md

 A personal finance tracker application to help you manage your expenses and investments.

+*This project was developed as an experiment in AI-assisted programming.
+A significant portion of the codebase was generated with the help of Google's Gemini, with human oversight for review, integration, and testing.*

 ## Features

 *   **Dashboard:** Upload your bank statement (PDF) and classify transactions.